 - RETURN OR DELETION OF DATA.

 - Indemnification.
-Both parties agree to defend, indemnify, and hold harmless the other (including its directors, officers, employees and agents) from and against any third party claim (including from governmental authorities and Recipients) and related fees and expenses (including reasonable attorney’s fees) arising out of its actual or alleged breach of this DPA.
+Both parties agree to defend and indemnify the other (including its directors, officers, employees and agents) from and against any third party claim (including from governmental authorities and Recipients) and related fees and expenses (including reasonable attorney’s fees) arising out of its actual or alleged breach of this DPA.

 - Data Subject Requests.
 The Service provides Customer with a number of controls that Customer may use to retrieve, correct, delete, or restrict Customer Data, which Customer may use to assist it in connection with its obligations under Data Protection Laws including, for example, its obligations relating to responding to Data Subject Requests.
 To the extent Customer is unable to independently access the relevant Customer Data within the Service, SparkPost will provide reasonable cooperation to assist Customer to timely respond to any Data Subject Request relating to the processing of Personal Data under the Agreement within any deadlines imposed by Data Protection Laws.
 In the event any such request is made directly to SparkPost, SparkPost shall notify Customer in writing of such request promptly upon receipt thereof.